gfx/tiscript/README.md

 * [ ] `String` instance methods
 * [ ] `Number` class methods
 * [ ] `Number` instance methods
+* [ ] optional semicolons (ASI)

+This is a list of features in TypeScript that are planned or implemented:

 * [x] primitive type annotations
 * [ ] literal type annotations
 * [ ] union type annotations